 - Brainstorm & Diagram: showcase each stakeholder’s vision/dream for your intranet.

-If you are not sure where to start, review samples of other intranet vision statements to get a sense of the direction yours may go.
+If you are not sure where to start, review samples of other intranet vision statement to get a sense of the direction yours may go.

 Here are a few good examples we have come across: